The Jar Healthy Vending prepares for summer with Intermittent fasting

 Will try to explain the most popular and tell you more on the one I chose.
 So, let’s start from the basics which is the method called 8/16.
 What does this actually mean?
 It is related to periods that you choose to eat and periods that you choose to fast.
 Just so you know it means 16 hours – FAST and 8 hours – EAT.
 Not vice versa guys, I wish it would be that easy.
 It does not matter much which hours you decide to fast or eat but what matter as in any healthy diet is consistency.
 If you’ve set the plan for you where you eat from 10 am to 6 pm, it means that there is no 9pm glass of wine.
 Even if it is a liquid it does have sugars and calories in eat.
 The only drinks you can have apart from water on you fast periods are tea and black coffee with no added sugar.

-Second methods people use on the intermittent fasting is called 5:2 diet.
-In this case the difference is that you eat normally for 5 days per week, but you only consume 500-600 calories on 2 other days.
+Second method people use on intermittent fasting is called 5:2 diet.
+In this case, the difference is that you eat normally for 5 days per week, but you only consume 500-600 calories on 2 other days.
 Don’t forget that the day are non-consecutive, so no need to starve yourself and then fill yourself up with tons of greasy food.

 Time to share my personal experience with intermittent fasting.
 As you probably already guessed I decided to start my fasting journey with what they call the easiest one for beginners: 8/16 plan.
 As a tech savvy I downloaded one of those fasting apps and went straight in.